ajaybhupathiraju/Human-Emotions-Detection-Transformers/README.md

 ## Project Overview

-  The goal of this project is to build a model that detects human emotions (e.g., happiness, sadness, anger etc ) from images. downloaded dataset from kaggle contains train and test.
+  The goal of this project is to build a model using vision transformers that detects human emotions (e.g., happiness, sadness, anger etc ) from images, each image is of different dimentions.

+## Data Sources
-  Kaggle dataset is organized into subfolders for each emotion
+  Downloaded dataset from kaggle and its is organized into subfolders for each emotion
    - Train Folder:
       -  angry
       -  happy